What is Data Pitch?

 What is this competition about?

 The Data Pitch competition consists of two calls.
-The first call opens at 12 noon on the 1st July 2017 and closes at 12 noon on the 1st of October 2017.
-The second call is expected to open in summer 2018.
+The first call was open in summer 2017.
+The second call opens at 12 noon CEST 2nd July 2018 and closes at 12 noon CEST on 2nd October 2018

 Each challenge can be addressed via the use of one or more datasets, open, shared or closed.
 Each challenge is accompanied by examples of expected outcomes and impacts.
 Applications must target one challenge only, and explain how it will address it.